Characterization of surface motion patterns in highly deformable soft tissue organs from dynamic MRI: An application to assess 4D bladder motion: Methods

+Before defining the BVP to be solved in this work, we shall give a remark that a solution to Laplace’s equation is uniquely determined if appropriate boundary conditions are posed.
+More generally, a BVP can be solvable if and only if the problem is well posed.
+In particular, the previously defined Dirichlet problem can be solvable, if and only if the boundaries are smooth curves/surfaces~\cite{krantz1999handbook,greene2006function}.

-To initialize the algorithm, the binary mask of the shape is eroded with a cross-shaped structuring element which is best suited for fine structures.
-The choice of the structuring element is of great importance for preserving, as much as possible, the topology of any arbitrary shape.
-This gives the eroded binary mask that we note $S_{e}$.
-Then, we use a PCA analysis of $S$ in order to determine the radius $R$ of the surrounding sphere $S_s$ for which the center coincides with the shape centroid.
-The radius $R$ is proportional to the length $l$ of the principal axis of inertia ($R= 0.8l$).
-At this level, all the shape contour points will be located between two non-intersecting boundaries: $S_{in}=S_e$, and $S_{out}=\bar{S_s}$.\\ The next steps consist of computing the length of the shortest geodesic paths from $S_{in}$ to $S_{out}$ in a bijective fashion.
+To initialize the workflow, the binary mask of the shape is eroded with a cross-shaped structuring element which is best suited for fine structures.
+The choice of the structuring element is of great importance in preserving, as much as possible, the geometry and topology of any arbitrary shape.
+The objective here is to deal with sharp peaks particularly.
+In the following, we denote the eroded mask by $S_{e}$.
+Then, we perform the Principal Component Analysis (PCA) on $S$ (viewed as a point cloud where each voxel is considered as a point).
+The eigenvector corresponding to the largest eigenvalue gives the axis called the principal axis of Inertia.
+This axis intersects the shape surface at two points $p_1$ and $p_2$ (called the shape poles).
+To ensure that the bounding sphere will sufficiently enclose the shape and, thus, to prevent boundaries from overlapping, we use a surrounding sphere $S_s$ of radius $R= 0.8*l$ and whose center coincides with the shape centroid, where $l$ is the usual Euclidean length of the segment $[p_1,p_2]$.
+To determine the shape/sphere centroid, we use the median point which is a better midpoint measure for cases where a small number of outliers could drastically skew the average.
+At this level, all the shape surface points will be located between two non-intersecting boundaries: $\partial_0 \Omega=\bar{S_s}$, and $\partial_1 \Omega=S_e$, where $\bar{S_s}$ denotes the region outside the sphere.\\ In practice, we are looking for an elliptic twice-differentiable function $h : \mathbb{R}^3 \rightarrow \mathbb{R}$ which satisfies the Laplace's PDE $\Delta h = div(grad(h)) = 0 $ inside the region $\Omega = \overline{\partial_0 \Omega \cup \partial_1 \Omega}$, subject to the Dirichlet boundary conditions $h(\partial_1 \Omega)=1$ and $h(\partial_0 \Omega)=0$ (\textit{i.e.} $h$ is the function that has minimal Dirichlet energy for all $x \in \Omega$, also called the harmonic interpolant in potential theory).
+The physical intuition behind is to determine the equilibrium heat distribution in a perfectly symmetric spherical room since the divergence of the gradient vector field corresponds to some kind of fluid flow.
+Implicitly, the shape surface $\mathcal{S}$ can be approximated in function of the solution $h$, by the isosurface: